WildCodeSchool/workshop-jwt/README.md

 ## 2 - Password hashing

-It is very dangerous to leave the user's password _in the clear_ in a database.
+It is very dangerous to leave the user's _clear_ password in a database.

 Look at the following link to see how to _hash_ the password with the _argon2_ library: [https://github.com/ranisalt/node-argon2#node-argon2](https://github.com/ranisalt/node-argon2#node-argon2).

 Install the [argon2](https://www.npmjs.com/package/argon2) module in your project.

-Then modify your `/users/register` route to encrypt the password synchronously, **before** it is stored in the database.
+Then modify your `/users/register` route to hash the password, **before** it is stored in the database.

-Check that the password is encrypted in the database.
+Check that the password is hashed in the database.

 > Be careful, the module must be installed in the backend!